junxit/us-congress-bills-117/metadata.md

 - 2021-08-10 — Introduced in Senate
 - 2021-08-10 — Read twice and referred to the Committee on Energy and Natural Resources.
 (Sponsor introductory remarks on measure: CR S6282-6283)
+- 2022-05-25 — Committee on Energy and Natural Resources Subcommittee on Water and Power.
+Hearings held.
+- 2022-07-21 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2022-10-18 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin under authority of the order of the Senate of 10/14/2022 with an amendment.
+With written report No. 117-182.
+- 2022-10-18 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin under authority of the order of the Senate of 10/14/2022 with an amendment.
+With written report No. 117-182.
+- 2022-10-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 533.